sdmtt/woocommerce-mercadopago/readme.txt

 This plugin adds MercadoPago gateway to WooCommerce.

 Please notice that WooCommerce must be installed and active.

+= Contribute =

+You can contribute to the source code in our [GitHub](https://github.com/claudiosmweb/woocommerce-mercadopago) page.

 ### Descrição em Português: ###